Exhibit: Total uncertainty and your MVP

 Some sample scenarios —

-Leverage # 2 to increase # 3 — I have an online teacher community —> so I offering certified training hours if they provide the data I need for my solution.
+Leverage # 2 to increase # 3 — I have an online teacher community —> So I offer opportunities for certified ongoing education credits where teachers develop data I need for my AI solution.

 Step 3 — What next opportunity/action did the learnings unlock?